sigma-nu/SpaceGun/README.md

 ## Overview

-Space guns are a theoretical technology that reduces the cost of getting bulk materials into space using giant cannons to replace the first stage of a rocket.
+Space guns are a theoretical technology that uses giant cannons to replace the first stage of a rocket to get bulk materials into low-Earth orbit.
+For many years, they have been proposed theoretically but in recent years there have been some practical demonstrations.
+These devices have been theorised to reduce the cost per kilogram to orbit from ~$5000 to as low as $200.
+Such a significant reduction in cost would dramatically accelerate the development of our local region of space.

 This script performs a simple simulation of an unpowered ballistic projectile within the Earths atmosphere.
 The simulation uses the Velocity Verlet method to simulate the projectiles motion and applies it with a simple atmosphere model [made available by NASA](https://www.grc.nasa.gov/WWW/K-12/airplane/atmosmet.html).